graphops/subgraph-mcp/README.md

 - Get the GraphQL schema for any subgraph/deployment
 - Execute GraphQL queries against any subgraph/deployment
 - Find the top subgraph deployments for a contract address on a specific chain
+- Search for subgraphs by keyword
+- Get 30-day query volume for subgraph deployments
 - Supports MCP resources, tools, and prompts
+- Can run in STDIO mode or as an SSE (Server-Sent Events) server

 ## Requirements